Qogita

 Insights

-10–15% of cart items couldn’t be checked out due to invisible supplier constraints
+10–15% of cart items couldn’t be checked out because of hidden supplier constraints.

-Buyers struggled to find key categories like Vitamins & Supplements due to poor catalog visibility and confusing sidebar navigation
+Buyers struggled to discover key categories and brands due to weak catalog visibility and navigation.

 Solution